sherbondy/convox.github.io/_getting_started/developing-locally.md

 The `volumes` key is passed to `docker run` to mount a volume for read and write access into the running container.
-This is useful for mapping in config files that exist in your source repository or for mapping the source code directories into the docker conatiner so you can do code reloading on change detection.
+This is useful for mapping in config files that exist in your source repository or for mapping the source code directories into the docker container so you can do code reloading on change detection.

 The `links` key defines dependencies on other processes named in this file.
 `convox start` uses [docker container linking][docker-links] to connect processes in development.